cyb3rparas/quackmac_macchanger/README.txt

 H3ll0 fri3nd, quackmac.py is a simple linux mac changer script coded by me in python3 using subprocess module.
 You have to enter interface and a new valid mac address you want and it will be changed in a flash!
 Mac address can also be entered without colons just like 121000101111 insted of 12:10:00:10:11:11.
 To run, just open terminal in the folder you saved the file and type "python3 ./quackmac.py"
-Remember to give permission to execute the script and Make sure you have installed python3 in your linux system.
+Remember to give permission to execute the script and Make sure you have installed python3 and termcolor module in your linux system.
+Try opening with sudo if it doesn't works.
 This script doesn't require internet access.

 Thanks!